California 67

 California 67 south

-The first mileage along California 67 south is found in Ramona shortly after the intersection with California 78.
+The first mileage along California 67 (Main Street) south in Ramona is located shortly after the intersection with California 78 (Tenth Street).
 The sign provides the distance to Lakeside, Santee, and El Cajon.
 Omitted is Poway.
 Photo taken 06/06/99.

-First reassurance shield along Southbound California 67 in Ramona.
-Note the Lucky's grocery store sign partially obscured by a tree.
-This grocery chain was acquired by Albertson's around 2000.
+This is the first reassurance shield along California 67 (Main Street) south in Ramona.
+Note the Lucky's grocery store sign partially obscured by a tree in this 1999 picture.
+In Southern California, this grocery chain had been acquired by Albertson's around 2000 (a successor Lucky's grocery store was later formed in Northern California several years thereafter).
 Photo taken 06/06/99.

-Shortly thereafter, a California 67 south reassurance shield is posted.
+A California 67 south reassurance shield follows.
 For southbound traffic, there is no access to Winter Gardens Boulevard (unlike northbound).
 Photo taken 04/09/11.

-The next three exits along California 67 south are: Exit 4, Riverford Road; Exit 3, Woodside Avenue; and Exit 2, Junction California 52/Soledad Freeway west to La Jolla.
+The next three exits along California 67 south are: Exit 4, Riverford Road; Exit 3, Woodside Avenue; and Exit 2, California 52 (Soledad Freeway) west to La Jolla.
 This sign is mounted on the Winter Gardens Boulevard overpass.
 Photo taken 04/09/11.

 The next exit along California 67 south is Exit 4, Riverford Road.
 Photo taken 04/09/11.